 Eid al-Fitr donation, typically given before the Eid prayer, supports the joy of the less fortunate during the festivities.During Ramadan, the act of giving extends beyond monetary donations.
 Muslims are actively encouraged to actively share their time, knowledge, and skills to actively assist those in need.
 Volunteer at a charity, engage in community service, or help a neighbor in need—acts of kindness during Ramadan.

 During Ramadan, the art of giving is not just about the act itself, but also about the intention behind it.
-Giving should not be done with the expectation of receiving something in return, but rather as a selfless act of kindness and compassion.
+Give selflessly, without expecting anything in return—acts of kindness and compassion.
 It is about giving from the heart, without any expectation of reward or recognition.
 Generosity is not just a religious practice, but a universal principle that can benefit everyone.

-It is an opportunity to show kindness and compassion to others, to share our blessings, and to make a positive impact in the world.
+An opportunity to show kindness, share blessings, and make a positive impact in the world.
 Similar to how we reflect on the significance of giving during Ramadan, it is essential to make a continuous effort every day to improve the lives of those around us.